United 2 End MND working with the leading charities & researchers

 Click on our mugshots to find out more about us!

 We are an informal group.
-While putting together a more formal entity might be useful, we simply don’t have time for formalities for obvious reasons.
-We want to do as much as we can, while we can, to help accelerate research into MND so that meaningful treatments can be found in the shortest possible time..
+While putting together a more formal entity might be useful, we all simply don’t have time for formalities for obvious reasons.
+We want to do as much as we can, while we can, to help accelerate research into MND so that meaningful treatments can be found in the shortest possible time.

 We are also involved in campaigning to improve standards of care, access to benefits/financial assistance and access to technology/equipment which will improve the quality of life of those living with MND and their carers.

-Our guiding principle is to engage constructively with all of those that can help make a difference – the charities, researchers, health professionals, politicians and advisers and, of course, our fellow patients and their friends and families.
+Our guiding ethic is to engage constructively with all of those that can help make a difference – the charities, researchers, health professionals, politicians and advisers and, of course, our fellow patients and their friends and families.

 With respect to this latter group, we have an excellent network, but suffice to say that, as we are individuals with our own lives to live, our “bandwidth” can sometimes be limited.